top of page

 What to do

 • Melt the butter over medium heat in a large soup pot.
 Add the leeks and garlic and cook, stirring regularly, until soft and wilted, about 10 minutes.
-Adjust the heat as necessary so as not to brown.
+Adjust the heat as needed to prevent browning.

 • Add the potatoes, stock, bay leaves, thyme, salt and pepper to the pot and bring to a boil.
-Cover and turn the heat down to low.
-Simmer for 15 minutes, or until the potatoes are very soft.
+Cover, reduce heat to low, and simmer for 15 minutes, or until the potatoes are fork-tender.

-• Fish out the thyme sprig and bay leaves, then purée the soup with a hand-held immersion blender until smooth.
-(Alternatively, use a standard blender to purée the soup in batches; see note.)
+• Fish out the thyme sprig and bay leaves, then purée the soup with a handheld immersion blender until smooth.
+(Alternatively, blend in batches using a standard blender; see note.)
 Add the double cream and bring to a simmer.
 Taste and adjust seasoning with salt and pepper.
 If the soup is too thin, simmer until thickened.
 If it's too thick, add water or stock to thin it out.
-Garnish with fresh herbs if desired.
+Garnish with fresh chives, if desired.

 Comments